 The university said the fee increase would enable it to "enhance the student experience".

 The proposal will be debated at a university council meeting on 30 March.

-If passed it will go before the Office for Fair Access (OFFA) for final approval.'No surprise'
+If passed it will go before the Office for Fair Access (OFFA) for final approval.

 A University of Liverpool spokeswoman said: "The university is recommending to its council which meets on 30 March that we charge a £9,000 fee because this will enable the institution to continue to invest in and enhance the student experience, as well as maintain its position as a leading Russell Group institution for widening access."

 National Union of Students vice president Usman Ali said: "It comes as absolutely no surprise that Liverpool University has joined the ever-growing £9,000 group in revealing that it intends to charge students the maximum amount it is permitted to.